List of Archer characters: Archer: 1999

 On the MV Seamus, Krieger is an android member of the crew.
 Much like his other persona, he is a scientist in this story arc, but seems to be a bit less naïve.
 Being a "synthetic human", he is very sensitive about his shortcomings and weaknesses—the rest of the crew seems to be aware of this, which appears to encourage them.
+A second android accompanying another version of the crew cloned by Mother to man another ship also appears in the season, before being eaten by a space T. rex.